camment/sdk-android/README.md

 ```
 In such case ```Activity``` (which doesn't implement ```DeeplinkIgnore``` interface)  following the ```SplashActivity``` will present the invitation dialog.

 Deeplinks contain information about a show (show uuid).
 User should be navigated to the show no matter if he was inviter or invitee.
-As CammentSDK can't do this for you, implement ```OnDeeplinkOpenShowListener``` interface where it is suitable for your code:
+As CammentSDK can't do this for you, implement ```OnDeeplinkOpenShowListener``` interface where it is suitable for your code and pass the listener to CammentSDK (in your Application object):
 ```java
 public interface OnDeeplinkOpenShowListener {